Photo of a microphone in front of recording software

 Building production systems with machine-learning components requires many forms of expertise.
 Among others,

-• we may benefit experience with prompting large language models and other foundation models, following discoveries and trends in this fast moving space,
+• We may benefit from experience with prompting large language models and other foundation models, following discoveries and trends in this fast moving space.

-• we may want social science skills to study how our system could affect society at large, and
+• We may want social science skills to study how our system could affect society at large.

 Two overlapping circles labeled Data Scientists and Software Engineers respectively